zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-devart-oracle-provider.md

-# DevArt MySQL Provider
+# DevArt Oracle Provider

-The dotConnect for MySQL is an enhanced ORM-enabled data provider for MySQL that builds on the ADO.NET technology to present a complete solution for developing MySQL-based database applications.
+The dotConnect for Oracle is a high-performance ORM enabled data provider for Oracle that builds on ADO.NET technology to present a complete solution for developing Oracle-based database applications.

- - It introduces new approaches for designing application architecture, boosts productivity, and leverages database applications.
+ - It introduces new approaches for designing application architecture, boosts productivity, and facilitates the development of database applications.
- - It offers both high-performance connectivity to the MySQL database and many innovative development tools and technologies.
+ - It also supports a wide range of Oracle-specific features, such as Advanced Queuing, Alerts, etc.

 ## Install EFE Core